hsotoparada/DeepPhasePick/README.md

 Three additional optional parameters in this function allow to modify the figures content (see function documentation).
 The parameter `plot_comps` defines which seismogram components are plotted.
-The parameter `plot_probs` defines the probability time series for which classes are plotted.
+The parameter `plot_probs` defines which class probability time series are plotted.
 Finally, the parameter `shift_probs` controlls if the plotted probability time series are shifted in time, according to the optimized hyperparameter values defining the picking window for each class (see Figura S1 in Soto and Schurr, 2021).

-For example, the following will plot the predicted picks (P phase in red, S phase in blue), the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above (in same colors as corresponding picks).
+For example, the following will plot the predicted picks, the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above.

     util.plot_predicted_phases(dpp_config, dpp_data, dpp_model, plot_comps=['Z','N'], plot_probs=['P','S'], shift_probs=True)